calquisada/MP-1-Browser-Game/readme.md

-Soccer Trivia Quiz for Milestone Project 1: Browser Game Keeping it simple!
+- Simple Soccer Trivia Quiz for Milestone Project 1: Browser Game
+- Inspired by how to Create a Quiz using JavaScript from Geeks for Geeks.
-By Christian Alquisada - 2023
+- By Christian Alquisada - 2023

 - If there is any questions or concerns, please feel free to message me!